trinadas0/bff-bot/README.md

-# bffBOT 💖
+# bffbot 💖

-bffBOT is a friendly chatbot powered by the **Google Gemini API** and built using **Flask** for the backend and **HTML/CSS** for the frontend.
+bffbot is a friendly chatbot powered by the **Google Gemini API** and built using **Flask** for the backend and **HTML/CSS** for the frontend.
 The bot simulates a casual conversation between best friends, giving responses in a fun, friendly way.

 You can view the bot here: https://bff-bot.vercel.app/